Bonding, Structure, and Resonance

 The main exception is for atoms bearing lone pairs that are adjacent to pi bonds.

 Quick shortcut: Lone pairs adjacent to pi-bonds (and pi-systems) tend to be in unhybridized p orbitals, rather than in hybridized spn orbitals.
-So when a nitrogen that you might expect to be trigonal pyramidal sp3 is adjacent to a pi bond, its hybridization is actually sp2 (trigonal planar).

 What’s the long answer?

 5. Lone Pairs In P-Orbitals (Versus Hybrid Orbitals) Have Better Orbital Overlap With Adjacent Pi Systems

 Let’s think back to why atoms hybridize in the first place: minimization of electron-pair repulsion.

 For a primary amine like methylamine, adoption of a tetrahedral (sp3) geometry by nitrogen versus a trigonal planar (sp2) geometry is worth about 5 kcal/mol [roughly 20 kJ/mol].

 That might not sound like a lot, but for two species in equilibrium, a difference of 5 kcal/mol in energy represents a ratio of about 4400:1] .
 [How do we know this?
 See this (advanced) Note 2 on nitrogen inversion]